The Survivalist (2015 film): Plot

-The film takes place following a severe drop in the global population.
+The film takes place following a global population collapse.
 The Survivalist is first seen burying the body of a near-naked man, and then resetting a bear trap.
 He is then shown to be living efficiently in the wild in a small cabin; he harvests vegetable crops for food, forages berries, washes clothes in a nearby stream, fertilizes seeds, and lays traps against intruders around his small farm's perimeter.

 One day, the Survivalist hears noise outside his cabin, and rushes out to find an old woman and a younger woman standing outside his door.
 The old woman introduces herself as Kathryn, and the younger woman as her daughter, Milja.
 Kathryn offers the Survivalist some jewellery and seeds in exchange for some of his crops, but he declines, all the while holding them at gunpoint.
 Finally, Kathryn offers him Milja, and an agreement is made for sex with the young woman in exchange for food.
 The Survivalist locks Kathryn in a back room while he and Milja have sex.

 The following morning, the Survivalist tells the women to take their belongings and leave.
 Kathryn steps outside and Milja is about to join her, when suddenly she returns inside and takes a razor and some soap.
 Milja caresses his face, before softly shaving him.

 Kathryn and Milja have been allowed to stay.
 Over the following days, they fall into an uneasy domestic routine alongside the Survivalist; they farm during the day, eat dinner together in the evening, and then Milja and the Survivalist have sex every night.
 However, Kathryn and Milja plan to secretly kill the Survivalist in order to reduce the amount of supplies being used.
 One night, on Kathryn's orders, Milja steals the two last shells from the Survivalist's shotgun.
 The next morning, before their plan can be put into action, Milja is abducted by a drifter while bathing in the stream.
 After the Survivalist is alerted by an out-of-place footprint in the mud outside the cabin, he takes off into the woods after Milja and her assailant.
 After tracking them down, the Survivalist tries to load his shotgun but realises that his shells are missing.
 As a result, the assailant is able to shoot the Survivalist in the stomach.
 The assailant approaches the wounded Survivalist, first intending to shoot him again in order to kill him, but pulls out his knife instead, presumably to save the bullet.
 The Survivalist stops the drifter’s knife and pulls out his own knife at the last second and slits the assailant's throat.
 Back at the cabin, Milja and Kathryn treat the Survivalist's wound, prying the bullet out and cauterising the wound.
 When the wound becomes infected, Kathryn wants to let him die, but Milja convinces Kathryn to help nurse him back to health.